 - I’m not enough…

 They are all born of shame and they can become part of our hardwiring for life.
-They can underpin the decisions we make and the way we respond to all sorts of situations.
+That insidious self-doubt is called toxic shame.
+These feelings can underpin the decisions we make and the way we respond to all sorts of situations.

 Most of this shame-wounding happens when we are kids and it is most often dealt out by those we love.